Fingering (music): Cross-fingering

 Fork fingering is any fingering where a central hole is uncovered while the holes to each side are kept covered.
 One advantage of the Giorgi flute was that it removed the necessity of fork fingering for playing chromatic notes.

 False fingering and alternate fingering

-The term "false fingering" is used in instruments such as woodwinds, brass, and stringed instruments where different fingerings can produce the same note, but where the timbre or tone quality is distinctly different from each other.
-For example, on a guitar, the same note played on a wound string will sound significantly different from one played on a solid wire string, so playing the same note on different strings in short succession can accentuate the different tone colors without actually changing the note.
-When the note is played in such a way as to draw the distinction from the expected tone quality (which will vary depending on the exact musical passage it appears in) it is often called a "false fingering".
-The technique is common in jazz contexts, especially on wind instruments such as the saxophone.
-If the tone quality is not distinctly different between the two notes, the term "alternate fingering" is often used instead.
+The term false fingering is used in instruments such as woodwinds, brass, and stringed instruments where different fingerings can produce the same note, but where the timbre or tone quality is distinctly different from each other.
+If the tone quality is not distinctly different between the two notes, the term alternate fingering is often used instead.

+When the note is played in such a way as to draw the distinction from the expected tone quality it is often called a false fingering.
+The technique is common in jazz music, especially on wind instruments such as the saxophone.